Make sure that the host meets the minimum hardware configurations supported by ESXi 7.0.

 - One or more Gigabit or faster Ethernet controllers.
 For a list of supported network adapter models, see the VMware Compatibility Guide at http://www.vmware.com/resources/compatibility.

-- ESXi 7.0 requires a boot disk of at least 8 GB for USB or SD devices, and 32 GB for other device types such as HDD, SSD, or NVMe.
+- ESXi 7.0 requires a boot disk of at least 32 GB of persistent storage such as HDD, SSD, or NVMe.
+Use USB, SD and non-USB flash media devices only for ESXi boot bank partitions.
 A boot device must not be shared between ESXi hosts.

 - SCSI disk or a local, non-network, RAID LUN with unpartitioned space for the virtual machines.